capt-meelo/capt-meelo.github.io/_posts/2018-08-03-pwning-with-telerik.md

 2014.3.1024: http://www.example.com/Telerik.Web.UI.DialogHandler.aspx?DialogName=DocumentManager&renderMode=2&Skin=Default&Title=Document%20Manager&dpptn=&isRtl=false&dp=[snipped&redacted]
 ```

-If we access the discovered link, we can see that we now have access to all the files and folders of the web server.
-More importantly, we can see that we can upload arbitrary files to the server.
+By visiting the "**Document Manager**" link, we see that we now have access to all the files and folders of the web server.
+More importantly, we see that we can upload arbitrary files to the server.
 ![Document Manager](/static/img/10/05.png)

 Here’s an example of the shell **cmd.aspx** file that I uploaded.
 ![Shell](/static/img/10/06.png)

-And here’s an example of command execution using the uploaded shell.
+And here’s an example of a command execution using the uploaded shell.
 ![Shell Upload](/static/img/10/07.png)

 ## Telewreck

-As part of my learning process, I decided to create a Burp Suite extension that can detect and exploit vulnerable instance of Telerik Web UI.
+As part of my learning process, I decided to create a Burp Suite extension that can detect and exploit vulnerable instances of Telerik Web UI.
 I named it **Telewreck** and is available at [https://github.com/capt-meelo/Telewreck](https://github.com/capt-meelo/Telewreck).

 When running a passive scan, this extension will look for vulnerable versions of Telerik Web UI.
 ![Passive](/static/img/10/08.png)

-Here’s what the tab looks like where you can perform the exploitation part.
+A tab where you can perform the exploitation part is also available.
 ![Tab](/static/img/10/09.png)

-That's it.
+That's it!

 Feel free to contribute in the development of the tool and report/fix some issues.